-8. In the case of landfill gas, waste gas, wastewater This is not relevant to the project activity treatment and agro-industries projects, recovered as the project involves only solar power methane emissions are eligible under a relevant generating units.
-Type III category.
-If the recovered methane is used for electricity generation for supply to a grid, then the baseline for the electricity component shall be in accordance with procedure prescribed under this methodology.
+8. In the case of landfill gas, waste gas, wastewater treatment and agro-industries projects, recovered methane emissions are eligible under a relevant Type III category.
+If the recovered methane is used for electricity generation for supply to a grid, then the baseline for the electricity component shall be in accordance with the procedure prescribed under this methodology.
 If the recovered methane is used for heat generation or cogeneration other applicable Type-I methodologies such as "AMS-I.C.: Thermal energy production with or without electricity" shall be explored.
-9. In case biomass is sourced from dedicated No biomass is involved, the project is plantations, the applicability criteria in the tool only a solar power project and thus the